 OWASP A10: Insufficient Logging and Monitoring

 In professional environments, logging for traceability of events is important.
 The risk is that failed logins, high-value transactions or errors are insufficiently logged.
 The OWASP community has therefore included “A10: Insufficient Logging & Monitoring” in the OWASP Top 10 — even before risks such as cross-site request forgeries (CSRF) or open redirects.
-The latter have been omitted from the latest ranking of 2017.
+The latter has been omitted from the latest ranking of 2017.
 Many criticized this decision because “logging and monitoring” is not a clear vulnerability like the other risks.
 Rather, it is a best practice guide to protect the application.
 OWASP justifies this by stating that logging and monitoring are the cornerstones of a modern and secure system.
 For others, the real surprise — considering the long time it takes for an attack to be detected — is that logging and monitoring has not yet been on the list.

 With regard to this risk, OWASP classifies the chance for attacks based on this vulnerability into “medium”, prevalence “high” and detectability “low”.
 The effects are listed as somewhat difficult to define, mainly because of the way attacks are initiated.